The leek is a sister plant to onion and garlic, and like those incredible nutrient-rich foods, leeks offer a whole host of health benefits.

 1. Protect Against Cancer

-The most widely researched feature of leeks is their ability to protect against different kinds of cancer, and more than one element in the vegetable is responsible for the ability to work as a preventative natural cancer treatment.
+The most widely researched feature of leeks is their ability to protect against different kinds of cancer, thanks to the presence of several cancer-fighting compounds.

-In the Allium family, leeks (along with garlic and onions) have been observed to have different effects throughout each stage of cancer formation, affecting biological processes that determine cancer risk.
-Of particular interest is the major impact of leeks on cancers of the gastrointestinal tract.
-(3) Consuming Allium vegetables is also correlated with a significant decrease in risk for prostate cancer.
-(4)
+Other research has focused on the major impact of leeks on cancers of the gastrointestinal tract.
+Consuming Allium vegetables is also correlated with a significant decrease in risk for prostate cancer.

-Another factor in the leek’s cancer-fighting ability is diallyl trisulfide, a bioactive compound found in Allium vegetables Also referred to as DATS, this valuable substance has been shown to stop the growth of new tumor cells and prevent blood vessels to form within existing tumors (which is one way in which cancerous tumors ensure their continued growth).
-(5)
+Another factor in the leek’s cancer-fighting ability is diallyl trisulfide, a bioactive compound found in Allium vegetables.
+Also referred to as DATS, this valuable substance has been shown to stop the growth of new tumor cells and prevent the formation of blood vessels in existing tumor cells.

 Leeks also contain allicin, an organosulfur compound that produces sulfenic acid as it digests.
-That may not sound thrilling, until you realize that sulfenic acid neutralizes the spread of free radicals in your body faster than any other nutrient.
-(6) Low amounts of free radicals in the body are associated with a lower possibility of cancer.
+That may not sound thrilling, until you realize that sulfenic acid neutralizes the spread of cancer-causing free radicals in your body faster than any other nutrient.

-The flavonoids in leeks are also associated with a diminished risk for cardiovascular disease.
-Flavonoids have a positive impact on blood pressure, vascular function and serum lipid levels (meaning blood cholesterol).
-(9) This protection is also due, at least in part, to the presence of kaempferol in leeks.
+Flavonoids have a positive impact on blood pressure, vascular function and cholesterol levels.
+This protection is also partially due to the presence of kaempferol in leeks.

 The third heart-protecting trait of leeks is their concentration of antioxidant polyphenols.
-Polyphenols shield blood vessels and cells from oxidative damage, again helping prevent cardiovascular conditions.
+Polyphenols shield blood vessels and cells from oxidative damage, which can help protect heart health and prevent disease.

-A good amount of folate is present in leeks, which has long been known to be part of a healthy pregnancy.
-High levels of folate in the body assist in DNA absorption and cell division.
-Folate helps prevent miscarriage, as well as neural tube defects — diseases and disorders that occur when the spine and back do not properly close during fetal development.
+Folate aids in DNA absorption and cell division.
+It can also help prevent miscarriage, as well as neural tube defects, which are a type of birth defect that occurs when the spine and back do not properly close during fetal development.

-Pregnancy isn’t the only phase during childbearing when leeks can come in handy!
-Allium fruits and vegetables also lessen the risk for spontaneous preterm delivery, especially in the 28–31 week gestational period.
-(10) This is important, because your baby needs plenty of time to develop in the womb in order to be delivered healthy and safe.
+Allium fruits and vegetables also lessen the risk for spontaneous preterm delivery, especially in the 28- to 31-week gestational period.
+This is important, because your baby needs plenty of time to develop in the womb in order to be delivered healthy and safe.

 4. Regulate Cholesterol